Stimulus Check Update: Will You Get A Fourth Relief Payment?

 The American Families Plan includes 12 weeks of paid family leave that could reach as high as $4,000 per month, depending on a worker’s income.
 It also boosts the Child and Dependent Care Tax Credit and places a ceiling on the cost of childcare for many families.
 The plan sets aside $200 billion for universal preschool.
 In addition to helping working parents pay for childcare, the plan hopes to allow more parents to return to the workforce.

 Additional money in people’s pockets from the American Jobs Plan and American Families Plan is still hypothetical, of course.
-Both plans must first find their way through Congress.MORE NEWS: Tax Refunds Delayed As May 17 Filing Deadline Arrives
+Both plans must first find their way through Congress.MORE NEWS: Child Tax Credit: When Will The First Monthly Check Arrive?

 Originally published on April 5 @ 4:45 p.m.
 ET.